Skip to content

 Shared File Conflicts

-One lesson that took multiple swarm sessions to learn: identify shared files during planning, not during implementation.
+One lesson that took multiple swarm sessions (and one spectacular 6-agent merge conflict pile-up) to learn: identify shared files during planning, not during implementation.

 When multiple agents work in parallel (which is the whole point of multi-agent orchestration) they will collide on shared files.
 Config files.
 Index modules.
 Type definitions.
 Route registrations.